Size/Area:- 105 Acres (43 hectares)

 Another favourite among local anglers, with good bags of trout landed by all methods – bait, spinner and fly.
 Nevertheless, this can be a really frustrating loch when it goes off, sometimes for several weeks.
 The trout average 12oz and are of excellent quality even early in the season.
 Trout of 1 – 2lb are regularly caught, mostly in the middle of the loch where there are submerged weed beds.

 As you approach the loch at the east end try a few casts here, if you happen to be the first angler to the loch.
 The water is very shallow and the fish spook easily, however, trout up to 1lb have been caught here.
-It seems that this loch fishes in any wind as long as the water doesn’t get too turbid (at this point go somewhere else).
+It seems that this loch fishes in any wind as long as the water doesn’t get too turbid.
 Even a fresh North-easterly can produce good sport.
 Golden Olive Dabbler, Claret Dabbler, Clan Chief, Bibio, Leggy Claret Bumble all catch their share of fish.
 For the bait fishers among you fishing the worm on the bottom seems the most productive.

 Grid Reference NB310285